Neural Topic Models with Survival Supervision: Jointly Predicting Time-to-Event Outcomes and Learning How Clinical Features Relate: Discussion

 \section{Discussion}

-Despite many methodological advances in survival analysis with the help of deep learning, these advances have mostly not focused on interpretability.
+Despite many methodological advances in survival analysis with the help of deep learning, these advances have predominantly not focused on interpretability.
 Model interpretation can be especially challenging when there are many features and how they relate is unknown.
 In this paper, we show that neural survival-supervised topic models provide a promising avenue for learning structure over features in terms of ``topics'' that help predict time-to-event outcomes.
 These topics can be used by practitioners to check if learned topics agree with domain knowledge and, if not, to help with model debugging.

-Rigorous evaluations of other neural survival-supervised topic models aside from fusing LDA with Cox are needed to better understand which combinations of topic and survival models yield both highly accurate time-to-event predictions and clinically interpretable~topics.
+Our work thus far has a number of limitations.
+We discuss some of these limitations next.